abra1193/CafeTownsendAutomation/README.md

 Ensure maven binaries are on your PATH (ie. you can run mvn from anywhere)

-Follow the installation instructions from here.
+Follow the installation instructions from here [here](https://mkyong.com/maven/how-to-install-maven-in-windows/).

 ### MacOS ###